Rakshith6/Sum-Tree/Readme.md

 ## Sum tree test script

-Originally, created to debug the Sum tree class.
+Originally created to debug the Sum tree class.
 Generating frequency of choosing priority samples using large number of sum values confirms the working of the sum tree as intended.